rossanx/akfs/docs/journal.md

 Next, follow these steps to make the bootloader run fakekernel.s:

+            A - cd src/bootloader

-            A - Open FILE linker-script and change 0x10000 to 0x8000 (we are informing the linker that our code starts at memory address 0x8000.
+	        Open FILE linker-script and change 0x10000 to 0x8000 (we are informing the linker that our code starts at memory address 0x8000.
 This will translate all addresses used by the code accordingly - we are not